I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: Abstract

 \section{Abstract}

-Text-to-video generation has lagged behind text-to-image synthesis in quality and diversity due to the complexity of spatio-temporal modeling and limited video-text datasets.
-This paper presents \textbf{I4VGen}, a \textbf{training-free} and \textbf{plug-and-play} video diffusion inference framework, which enhances text-to-video generation by leveraging robust image techniques.
-Specifically, following \emph{text-to-image-to-video}, I4VGen decomposes the text-to-video generation into two stages: {anchor image synthesis} and {anchor image-guided video synthesis}.
-Correspondingly, a well-designed generation-selection pipeline is employed to achieve visually-realistic and semantically-faithful anchor image, and an innovative Noise-Invariant Video Score Distillation Sampling is incorporated to animate the image to a dynamic video, followed by a video regeneration process to refine the video.
-This inference strategy effectively mitigates the prevalent issue of non-zero terminal signal-to-noise ratio.
-Extensive evaluations show that I4VGen not only produces videos with higher visual realism and textual fidelity but also integrates seamlessly into existing image-to-video diffusion models, thereby improving overall video quality.
+Text-to-video generation has trailed behind text-to-image generation in terms of quality and diversity, primarily due to the inherent complexities of spatio-temporal modeling and the limited availability of video-text datasets.
+Recent text-to-video diffusion models employ the image as an intermediate step, significantly enhancing overall performance but incurring high training costs.
+In this paper, we present \textsc{I4VGen}, a novel video diffusion inference pipeline to leverage advanced image techniques to enhance pre-trained text-to-video diffusion models, which requires no additional training.
+Instead of the vanilla text-to-video inference pipeline, \textsc{I4VGen} consists of two stages: {anchor image synthesis} and {anchor image-augmented text-to-video synthesis}.
+Correspondingly, a simple yet effective generation-selection strategy is employed to achieve visually-realistic and semantically-faithful anchor image, and an innovative noise-invariant video score distillation sampling (NI-VSDS) is developed to animate the image to a dynamic video by distilling motion knowledge from video diffusion models, followed by a video regeneration process to refine the video.
+Extensive experiments show that the proposed method produces videos with higher visual realism and textual fidelity.
+Furthermore, \textsc{I4VGen} also supports being seamlessly integrated into existing image-to-video diffusion models, thereby improving overall video quality.